 Warm greetings to you!

-I work exclusively with adults and offer clients two highly specialized areas of clinical expertise:
+I work online exclusively with adults and offer clients two highly specialized areas of clinical expertise:

 My practice is dedicated to serving individuals and couples with the symptoms or diagnosis of Autism Spectrum, which now includes Asperger Syndrome.